 He was born substance-addicted and experienced withdrawals from the moment he was born.
-Jackson came into this world faced with not only physical but also emotional challenges and circumstances to overcome.
+Jackson came into this world faced with not only physical, but emotional challenges and circumstances to overcome.

 Now three years old, Jackson is very small for his age due to the substance abuse he suffered in the womb and has experienced delays in his cognitive development, speech and language and fine motor skills.